wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;There is in me the conviction, “I am the body”.
 Granted, I am talking from unwisdom.
 But the state of feeling oneself the body, the body–mind, the mind–body, or even pure mind — when did it begin?

 **M:**&ensp;You cannot speak of a beginning of consciousness.
 The very ideas of beginning and time are within consciousness.
 To talk meaningfully of the beginning of anything, you must step out of it.
 And the moment you step out, you realise that there is no such thing and never was.
-There is only reality, in which no ‘thing’ has any being on its own.
+There is only reälity, in which no ‘thing’ has any being on its own.
 Like waves are inseparable from the ocean, so is all existence rooted in being.

 **Q:**&ensp;The fact is that here and now I am asking you: when did the feeling ‘I am the body’ arise?
 At my birth? or this morning?